systemPipeR/systemPipeR.github.io/content/en/sps/modules/workflow.md

 5. Workflow running log.
 6. View any plot output. and send a copy of your current plot to SPS Canvas tab or download it.

+## App security
+Running the workflow may introduce some security concerns.
+Read [App Security](/sps/adv_features/app_security/#the-workflow-module) for more details.

+## `is_demo` option
+The `is_demo` [option](/sps/adv_features/config/#app-options) will impact the workflow module.
+- `TRUE`: you are not deploying the app for production purpose.
+It is just a show case.
+  Under this option, users who are trying to create a workflow will be locked inside a temp directory and every time they start a new session, they will be assigned to a new temp directory.
+This is useful is many people want to try the app the same time, so they will have private different environment, and the temp directory will be removed afterwards.
+- `FALSE`: you are using the app on your own local computer or use it in a production environment.
+WF module will have **full access** to the sever storage system and users can choose **any place** they have permission to create the workflow session.